← Articles

 Is contract risk only for large companies?

-No. Small businesses often face higher contract risk because they have less negotiating leverage and fewer internal controls.
+No. Small businesses can face higher contract risk because they have less negotiating leverage and fewer internal controls.
 A checklist and a standard contract template go a long way.

 Does insurance automatically cover contract promises?